HerveAbdi/data4PCCAR/README.md

- compute the value  of the latent variables for supplementary observations for a PLSC model from `TExPsoition::PLS`ß.
+ compute the value  of the latent variables for supplementary observations for a PLSC model from `TExPosition::PLS`.

+  ### supplementaryObservations4PLSCA

+  compute the value  of the latent variables for supplementary observations for a PLSCA model from `TExPosition::PLSCA`.

 ### supplementaryVariables4PLSC

 projects supplementary variables (columns) for a PLSC analysis
  (computed with  `TExPosition::tepPLS`.
- Includes the internal funciton `projOnDualSet4PLSCA`.
+ Includes the internal funciton `projOnDualSet4PLSC`.

 ### supplementaryVariables4PLSCA